How to Measure Employee Engagement

 Now it's time to act!

-If you make your employees jump through hoops by filling out surveys and coming into interviews, and then decide to not act on what you’ve learned, you’re actually going to hurt employee engagement - the very thing you set out to improve.
-No one likes to be peppered with questions for their opinion to be completely dismissed in the end.
+If you make your employees jump through hoops by filling out surveys and coming into interviews, and then decide not to act on what you’ve learned, you’re going to hurt employee engagement, which is the very thing you set out to improve.

-Thank everyone for participating and share the results - share overall results and then break them down on a departmental level.
-This gives the employees an insight into where you stand as a company, but also brings it a little bit closer to home when it zooms on their department.
-They now know what to expect in terms of where the focus will be for the following month.
+- Thank everyone for participating, and share the results.
+This gives the employees an insight into where you stand as a company and brings it a little closer to home when it zooms in on their department.

-Pick one or two sub-metrics to improve - you definitely won’t be tackling everything in one push since that’s a recipe for getting nothing done.
+- Pick one or two sub-metrics to improve.You definitely won’t be tackling everything in one push since that’s a recipe for getting nothing done.
 Instead, focus on one or two metrics and work on improving them.
-For example, if your feedback score is low, tell your managers to step up their game going forward (and provide them with training to accomplish that).
-Remember, even incremental increases are acceptable because they can have a profound impact on the bottom line.

-Make time for one-on-one meetings - surveys checked the pulse of your employees.
-Now, it’s time to dig deeper.
-Have managers randomly select employees to ask for advice on what specifically to do to improve the outcomes of future surveys.
-Remember to keep everyone in the loop even after a course of action has been set - tell employees what you’re doing and what you’re hoping to gain by it.
+- Make time for one-on-one meetings.
+Have managers randomly select employees to ask for advice on what to do to improve the outcomes of future surveys.
+Remember to keep everyone in the loop even after a course of action has been set.

-Now that you know how to measure employee engagement, are you excited about implementing the steps and giving your employees an opportunity to shine?
+Now that you know how to measure employee engagement, are you excited about implementing the steps and allowing your employees to shine?